stateofkate/deepunit_npm/README.md

 - Use the `--all` flag to do generate tests for all eligible files in the workspace.
 - Without any file flag, it will automatically try to find all files that it can write tests for in your workspace.
 - Use the `ignoredDirectories` or `ignoredFiles` to ignore files, other than ones you want to test
-- If you would like to only run tests for the files that have changes in your current git working branch, enable `generateChangedFilesOnly` in the configuration.
 - If you have a function, method, or entire class you would like DeepUnit.AI not to test, add `// @deep-unit-ignore-next-line` in front of the function or class, like so:

 ```typescript